alvinveroy/CodeCompass/RETROSPECTION.md

 - Consider if a project-wide helper type or type guard for Express request bodies that might contain an `id` would be beneficial for consistency.

 ---
+# Retrospection for Tool and Prompt Name Refactoring (Git Commit ID: [GIT_COMMIT_ID_PLACEHOLDER])

+## What went well?
+- The removal of the `bb7_` prefix was applied consistently across tool definitions in `src/lib/server.ts` and client-side references in `src/index.ts` (`KNOWN_TOOLS`, help text).
+- This change simplifies tool names and makes them more generic.

+## What could be improved?
+- This was a straightforward find-and-replace style change.
+Ensuring all occurrences were updated (e.g., in logs, comments, documentation if any existed referring to old names) is important.
+The primary code paths seem covered.

+## What did we learn?
+- Consistent naming conventions are important.
+Removing unnecessary prefixes can improve readability and usability of tool names, especially for CLI interactions.
+- When refactoring names, it's crucial to update all points of reference, including internal lists (`KNOWN_TOOLS`), user-facing documentation (help text), and server-side registrations.

+## Action Items / Follow-ups
+- Ensure the Git commit ID placeholder is replaced in `CHANGELOG.md` and this retrospection entry.
+- Perform a quick search in the codebase for any remaining instances of "bb7_" in tool/prompt contexts to catch any missed references (though the main ones should be covered).

+---